leeek/cs51-code-review/outline.md

 What does this above expression mean?

-Why should you care about abstract syntax trees?
+Why should you care about abstract syntax trees (they seem kind of random)?
 (Think if you had to actually write a compiler -- i.e. translate code into 1's and 0's for the computer to execute.
 How would you do that?)

 ![euclidean algorithm](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/Abstract_syntax_tree_for_Euclidean_algorithm.svg/400px-Abstract_syntax_tree_for_Euclidean_algorithm.svg.png)

+### Warm-up 2
+Implement a function `fib` that returns the nth Fibonacci number. `fib 0 = 0`, and `fib 1 = 1`, and `fib n = (fib (n-1)) + (fib (n-2))`.
+Note: use recursion, not loops.

-### Logistics
+### Tips and Logistics
+Tips:
+- Especially for the first few weeks, write as much Ocaml as you can to get used to the language
+- The readings and the exercises are great for this -- e.g. set aside a 30 minute slot where you commit yourself to going through this before lecture/lab
+- Don't worry if things are confusing -- you'll get the hang of it soon enough

 - Any questions on logistics?

 ### Text Editors